russHyde/mast-shiny/README.md

       the browser's page (you don't need to restart the local server)

 - [Sh] uses reactive programming
-- [Comp] reactive programming: kind of a dynamically updated data pipeline
+- [CS] reactive programming: kind of a dynamically updated data pipeline
 - [Sh] layout functions: eg, `fluidPage(..., title = NULL, etc)` takes any number of inputs/widgets as arguments
 - [Sh] input functions: See Ch3 for the choices of input-function, and the html